dphdmn/newEggBot/README.md

 - !getlb - get current version of the webpage as a text file
 - !update - update the ranks webpage
 - !datecompare [date1] [date2] - compare two states of leaderboard (!datecompare 2021-06-14 2021-06-13)
-- !anoncmp - compare from last anon date to today's date

 Solver-related commands:
 - !solve [scramble] - optimally solve a scramble (3x3 or 4x4)